P1x37Segfault/flutter-puzzle-game/README.md

-# Flutter Puzzle Game
+# Flutter Memory Game

-A new Flutter project.
+A simple Memory Game using the Gyro Sensor to detect Gestures.